guettli/programming-guidelines/README.md

 The shell is nice for interactive usage.
 But shell scripts are
 unreliable: Most scripts fail if filenames contain whitespaces.
 Shell-Gurus know how to work around this.
-But quoting can get really complicated.
+But quoting can get complicated.
 I use the shell for interactive stuff daily.
 But I stopped writing shell scripts.

 Reasons:

--   If a error happens in a shell script, the interpreter steps silently to the next line.
-Yes I know you can use "set -e".
-But you don't get a stacktrace.
-Without stacktrace you waste a lot of time to analyze why this error happened.
+-   If an error happens in a shell script, the interpreter steps silently to the next line.
+Yes, I know you can use "set -e".
+But you don't get a stack trace.
+Without a stack trace, you waste a lot of time analyzing why this error happened.
--   AFAIK you can't do object oriented programming in a shell.
+-   AFAIK you can't do object-oriented programming in a shell.
 I like inheritance.
 -   AFAIK you can't raise exceptions in shell scripts.
 -   Shell-Scripts tend to call a lot of subprocesses.
 Every call to grep, head, tail, cut creates a new process.
 This tends to get slow.
-    I have seen shell scripts which start thousand processes per second.
+    I have seen shell scripts that start thousands of processes per second.
-    After re-writing them in Python they were 100 times faster und 100 times more readable.
+    After re-writing them in Python they were 100 times faster and 100 times more readable.
 -   I do this "find ... | xargs" daily, but only while using the shell interactively.
-But what happends if a filename contains a newline character?
+But what happens if a filename contains a newline character?
 Yes, I know "find ... -print0 | xargs -r0", but now "find
-    .. | grep | xargs" does not work any more ....
+    .. | grep | xargs" does not work anymore...
 It is dirty and will never get clean.
--   Look at all the pitfalls: [Bash Pitfalls](https://mywiki.wooledge.org/BashPitfalls) My conclusion: I prefer to walk on solid ground, I don't write shell scripts any more.
+-   Look at all the pitfalls: [Bash Pitfalls](https://mywiki.wooledge.org/BashPitfalls) My conclusion: I prefer to walk on solid ground, I don't write shell scripts anymore.

 Even Crontab lines are dangerous.
 Look at this: